joseph-shaw/OpenTrack/README.md

 ### Longitudinal Dashboard

+For dashboards to populate they require data to be saved.
+The database files are empty on installation, but you can add the data from the file ‘dummy\_database.csv’ if you want to see what they should look like.

 The Longitudinal Dashboard tab can be used to look at a single athlete’s training load data.
 Select the athlete you want using the dropdown, and the date range you’re interested in.
 You can then also choose if you